-A hike of just 1.2 miles round trip brings you to one of Berkshire County’s most dramatic sights: Lenox Mountain Brook cascading down a steep rocky ravine.
-A carefully laid-out trail through the 129 acres and an observation deck make it all safely accessible and recall the glen’s history as a destination for carriage-goers more than a century ago.
+A short hike brings you to one of Berkshire County’s most dramatic sights: Lenox Mountain Brook cascading down a steep rocky ravine.

 Stevens Glen Trail: 1.2 miles round-trip, 1 hour, moderate

 In addition to the many longer hikes on Yokun Ridge, Stevens Glen is a short, 45-minute jaunt on a partially looped trail.
 Visitors walk under 100-foot tall white pines and majestic hemlocks that have long since replaced the American chestnut trees that were felled almost a century ago in an effort to arrest the devastating chestnut blight.